Kids can make a difference, too. Many parents look for ways for their children to give back to their communities in unique ways.

 Here’s a guide to engaging your kids in a charitable effort this summer – or any time throughout the year:

 A classic lemonade stand can be a great way to support any charitable organization.
 This can be as simple as setting up a table in the front yard with some pitchers of lemonade, cups, and a donation box, or it could be a more elaborate event with detailed information posters, neighborhood-wide promotion, and a wide assortment of refreshments.
 It all depends on the children’s ages, interests and budget.

-Other fun summer projects could include a bake sale, car wash, yard sale or service (dog walking, yard work, etc.) with the proceeds going to support a favorite charity.
+Other fun projects could include a bake sale, car wash, yard sale or service (dog walking, yard work, etc.) with the proceeds going to support a favorite charity.

 There is a job for everyone

 Kids love to help.
 To help your kids put their plan into action, assist them in identifying ways to use each one of their interests to accomplish something meaningful for the project.